epidrome/cover-card/README.md

 ## Make it yours

 [Fork this repository](https://github.com/epidrome/cover-card/fork) and edit the files to your liking: As a first step, you may want to replace the images and edit the `_config.yml` with your online profiles.
-You can test the result almost in real-time at the Github Pages url displayed in the Settings tab (gh-pages branch).
+You can test the result almost in real-time at the `Github Pages` section in the Settings tab (gh-pages branch).

 ### Avatar or Logo